Hubspot CRM vs Pipedrive: Which CRM is Best For You?

 How much does it cost?

-There are a few pricing plans to choose from.
 You can be charged per month or annually.
 You would need to pay per user, which is on par with most other CRM tools.

-We also liked that all packages have a 14-day free trial, which is great, and you don’t have to add in your credit card details, which is also a plus.
+We also liked that all packages have a 14-day free trial, which is great, and you don’t have to add your credit card details, which is also a plus.

 Pros of Pipedrive